 Twenty per cent of our graduates work at management level.
 Some head corporate Research & Development departments, while others are production managers or general managers.

 Applied Physics graduates regularly pursue careers in information technology.
-In addition, consultancy firms (e.g. Arthur D. Little, McKinsey) regularly hire applied physicists.
+In addition, consultancy firms (e.g. Arthur D. Little, McKinsey), the banking industry and data companies regularly hire applied physicists.
 Over ten percent of our graduates currently work abroad.